 - Putting warning labeling on plastic bags has probably saved children from suffocation.

-3. (Legal) All labels and other written, printed or graphic material on or accompanying a product in interstate commerce3 or held for sale.
+Labeling includes all labels and other written, printed or graphic material on or accompanying a product in interstate commerce or held for sale.

 The label is what is actually on or attached to the product.
 The labeling includes the label itself, but also ALL the written, printed or graphic (pictures) information that goes WITH the product – whether it is attached or not.